 Your salary and benefits can be paid into any account in the European Union, provided that your bank is SEPA-compliant.
 You can also open a bank account in Germany (leaflets on the various banks are available at the Staff Info Point in room HS 15.10 of the main building).

-Many banks require their clients to register their place of residence at a local Bürgeramt before they can open a new bank account.
+Many banks require their clients to register their place of residence at a local Bürgeramt (please see the section on Registration with the German authorities) before they can open a new bank account.